sairajmote/ScoePsychometrics/README.md

 ## Key Features

-- **Google Sign-In**: Easy and secure login for enrollment and accessing reports.
 - **Multi-Vector Analysis**: Comprehensive coverage of multiple personality models for a holistic view.
 - **Secure Reports**: Password-protected reports that are easy to find and retrieve.
 - **Responsive Design**: Works well on desktop and mobile devices.